pushkart2/gitbook/motel.md

 ### Why do my room number changes every restart?
 Answer: The room number is assigned on player load.
 This is to ensure so say your server max player count is 250 but you have 1000 unique players, every player gets a room on load.
 Your furniture is synced and if you place it in 1 room, it will be placed at the same place in another room that is assigned to you.

+### Sometimes my furniture wont spawn, why?
+Answer: To avoid people exploiting and going to other people's room using emotes or whatever, the furniture is only spawned when player enters the room and the door is open for that room.
+So if you are owner of the room and the door is closed, the furniture will not spawn.
+So make sure to step out of the room, keep the door open, then enter the room and close the door after you see the furniture.